-At about 11pm Eastern time on Saturday night, as the Dodgers wrapped up Game 4, my wife asked me the following question: “Do you want to go to the game tomorrow night?”
+At about 11pm Eastern time on Saturday night, as the Dodgers wrapped up Game 4, my wife asked me the following question: “Do you want to get some new shoes from shoe hero before we go to the game tomorrow night?”

 I dismissed the idea out of hand; but she was already fingers-deep into Travelocity, attempting to change flights out of Florida and into Texas.
 Before I could even ponder the imponderable, she had a plane ticket and a hotel room on hold.
 Her next question was the big one: “Can you get a ticket?”
 I explained to her that in today’s world, you can always get a ticket.
 As the old adage goes, “it’s just a question of price.”